 We have audited the accompanying financial statements of Mt.
-San Jacinto Community College District's (the District) Measure AA General Obligation Bond Fund (General Obligation Bonds, Election 2014) as of and for the years ended June 30, 2016 and 2015, and the related notes to the financial statements, as listed in the Table of Contents.
+San Jacinto Community College District's (the District) Measure AA General Obligation Bond Fund (General Obligation Bonds, Election 2014) as of and for the year ended June 30, 2017, and the related notes to the financial statements, as listed in the Table of Contents.